netgrp/pop-captive/README.md

 Future work, improvments waiting to be implemented after some testing

+* Send some notification when application fails.
+Could be a Heartbeat call that run all functions.
+  * Also, if possible, send E-Mail on error.
 * Gracefull error handeling
   * Do not leak error codes in the same way as now
   * Handle missing keys such as ['count'] in a gracefull manner